Faramarz Payvar

-Master Farâmarz Pâyvar (فرامرز پایور, /fa/; 10 February 1933 - 9 December 2009) was an Iranian composer and santur player.
+Farâmarz Pâyvar (فرامرز پایور, /fa/; 10 February 1933 - 9 December 2009) was an Iranian composer and santur player.
 Payvar died on 9 December 2009 after a long struggle with brain damage.
 Although once perceived as marginal, the santur is now considered an important solo instrument in Persian classical music, largely as a result of his work.
 Over the course of his career, Payvar revolutionised its playing, led two major ensembles and made numerous recordings.

 Career

 He also published several books on practical and theoretical aspects of Iranian classical music.
 These included a series of influential guides on how to play the santur, and a popular manual for the tar, a long-necked lute said to embody the spirit of Iranian music.

 Payvar was renowned for his strict personal discipline and demanded the same of his students as well as members of his ensembles.
 This meant that their line-ups hardly altered at all, in contrast with the volatile changes that affected other contemporary Persian groups.

 He founded his own school of performance for the santur, with a novel emphasis on arpeggiated figures reflecting an openness to "Western" influence.
 Another innovation that caused controversy among some traditionalists was his use of felt on the hammers used to strike the instrument's strings.
 This resulted in a softer, less metallic tone that was suggestive of the piano – itself thought to have been derived from the santur.

-Before the 1979 Iranian Revolution, and after the end of the Iran-Iraq war, Payvar travelled internationally as a cultural ambassador for Persian music, performing in North America, Great Britain, Continental Europe, various Soviet Republics and Japan.
+Before the 1979 Iranian Revolution and after the end of the Iran-Iraq War, Payvar travelled internationally as a cultural ambassador for Persian music, performing in North America, Great Britain, Continental Europe, various Soviet Republics and, Japan.
 During the 1960s and 1970s he recorded a number of albums for French labels.
 Among his albums still available are two volumes devoted to the works of tar player Darvish Khan, as well as Iran: Persian Classical Music, for the Elektra Nonesuch label, 972060-2, which was recorded on a 1973 tour of America and featured the female singer Khatareh Parvaneh.

 Faramarz Payvar was born in 1933 in Tehran to a wealthy family.
 Both his father and grandfather played santur and violin, and were associated with the great musicians of their eras.

 By the age of 17, Payvar had begun formal music study with the maestro Abolhasan Saba.
 It took him six years to master the radif – the complete repertoire of Persian classical music.
 Following this, he was able to perform alongside his teacher on the Iranian National Radio, taking part in a groundbreaking series of programmes.
 These are being conserved in the second decade of second millennium AD as the Golha Project, supported by the British Library and the School of Oriental and African Studies.